av-projects-fold/stepper_motor_exploration/README.md

 - Differences in motor sound and performance are noticeable at each step mode.

 ### **Demo C: Incremental RPM**
 - RPM increments by a user-defined value after a specified cycle time.
+Thus, accelerating or decelerating incrementally.
 - Step mode remains manually selectable.

 ### **Vibration Analysis (Future Addition)**:
 - Vibrations can be measured using piezo sensors and analyzed via:
   - Oscilloscope
   - Audio recording software
-  - Dedicated data-logging tools
+  - Or dedicated data-logging tools

 ---